Posts Tagged ‘Moore Oklahoma French Drain Installation’

 Installing French Drain

-To solve our customer’s drainage problem, we installed a 4 inch ADS French Drain with a trench liner and a Soc Filter around the Drain Pipe.
-To dig the trench for the French Drain, we had to start digging by hand in 6 inch deep standing water.
-As the digging progressed toward the exit point at the street, the water started to drain in the trench before we even had the drain pipe or the gravel installed.
-As we dug the mud was put into a wheel barrow and taken to a waiting dump trailer.
+To dig the trench for the French Drain, we had to start digging by hand in 6-inch-deep standing water.
+As the digging progressed toward the exit point at the street, the water started to drain in the trench before we even had the drainpipe or the gravel installed.
+As we dug the mud was put into a wheelbarrow and taken to a waiting dump trailer.
 Each shovel of mud had to be hauled away immediately to prevent it becoming a huge muddy mess.

-Next we installed the trench liner in the trench and then placed the ADS French Drain Pipe in on top of it.
-The only thing left was to bring in 67grade crushed limestone to fill the French Drain Trench.
+Next, we installed the trench liner in the trench and then placed the ADS French Drainpipe in on top of it.
+The only thing left was to bring in 67 grade crushed limestone to fill the French Drain Trench.

-The Standing Water flowed away immediately and the surrounding ground began to dry out.
+The Standing Water flowed away immediately, and the surrounding ground began to dry out.
 Drainage Problem solved.

 French Drain Installed in Moore.